-6. Nation media Group’s Daily Nation and Sunday Nation have not only grown quite phenomenally since their inception but they control a huge market share in the newspaper sector; taking up to 74% of the market and outselling their closest competitor by a ratio of 3:1.
+6. Nation Media Group’s Daily Nation and Sunday Nation have not only grown quite phenomenally since their inception but they control a huge market share in the newspaper sector; taking up to 74% of the market and outselling their closest competitor by a ratio of 3:1.

 8. Nation Media Group is not actually an “only media group”.
-In addition to newspapers, TVs and radio stations, NMG also has the Nation Carriers Limited; a transport and shipping department with with a well-maintained fleet of vehicles that oversees that NMG’s products news items are transported across to wherever they are needed.
+In addition to newspapers, TVs and radio stations, NMG also has the Nation Carriers Limited; a transport and shipping department with a well-maintained fleet of vehicles that ensures that NMG’s products news items are transported across to wherever they are needed.
 The company had recently signed a deal with TNT Worldwide Express to deliver mail and packages outside of Kenya.

-10. The broadcasting arm of the Nation Media Group is made up of NTV (one of the leading television stations in Kenya that also broadcasts with a dedicated channel on Youtube and Easy FM which offers music and video entertainment in addition to current news in Kenya.
+10. The broadcasting arm of the Nation Media Group is made up of NTV (one of the leading television stations in Kenya that also broadcasts through a dedicated channel on Youtube and Easy FM which offers music and video entertainment in addition to current news in Kenya.